You may be able to prevent blastocystis or other gastrointestinal infection by taking a number of precautions while traveling in high-risk countries.

 Watch what you eat

 The general rule of thumb is this: If you can't boil it, cook it or peel it — forget it.
-Unfortunately, most travelers don't stick to these guidelines all of the time.
-Remember these tips:
+Try to remember these more-specific tips:

 - Avoid food from street vendors.

 - Avoid unpasteurized milk and dairy products, including ice cream.

 - Avoid raw or undercooked meat, fish and shellfish.